shzhai/shadowsocks-libev-v2ray-kcptun/README.md

 - 2018-4-17 Enable Simple-OBFS configuration.
 - 2018-9-6 Reduce layers to shrink size of this image and update to ss-server 3.2.0 and kcptun 20180810.
 - 2019-9-6 Update to ss-server 3.3.1 and kcptun 20190906.
+- 2019-9-19 Replace simple-obfs to v2ray plugin as simple-obfs project is obsoleted.

 ### Feedback & Thanks :)